 Margaret joined Watsi on January 13th, 2017.
-Two years ago, Margaret became the 3179th member to automatically support a new Watsi patient every month.
-Since then, 2,628 more people have become monthly donors!
-Margaret's most recent donation supported Arabella, a baby from Kenya, to fund a colostomy closure.
+Four years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Margaret's most recent donation supported Da, a loving father from Thailand, to fund eye surgery.